gracekishino/coding_playlists/README.md

 View the website and checkout the playlists here: https://gracekishino.github.io/coding_playlists/

-Ask to work on an [issue](https://github.com/gracekishino/coding_playlists/issues) or submit a [pull request](https://github.com/gracekishino/coding_playlists/pulls) if you want to contribute!
+Ask to work on an [issue](https://github.com/gracekishino/coding_playlists/issues), [create an issue](https://github.com/gracekishino/coding_playlists/issues/new) or submit a [pull request](https://github.com/gracekishino/coding_playlists/pulls) if you want to contribute!